Neanderthals: Facts About Our Extinct Human Relatives

 It is not known if they had language, though the large size and complex nature of their brains make it a likely possibility.

-Neanderthals used stone tools similar to and no more sophisticated than the ones used by early humans, including blades and scrapers made from stone flakes.
+Neanderthals used stone tools similar to the ones used by other early humans, including blades and scrapers made from stone flakes.
 As time went on, they created tools of greater complexity, utilizing materials like bones and antlers.
-Evan Hadingham of PBS’s NOVA even reports that Neanderthals used a type of glue, and later pitch, to attach stone tips to wooden shafts, creating formidable hunting spears.
+Evan Hadingham of PBS's NOVA reported that Neanderthals used a type of glue, and later pitch, to attach stone tips to wooden shafts, creating formidable hunting spears.

 Neanderthals had some control of fire, and it is even theorized that they built boats and sailed on the Mediterranean.